 That apart, with the presentation and picturization of these two outlooks (older and newer fishermen) differentiation, the poet also differentiates between the relation of the older and younger fishermen towards the river.
 Where the former one has a very special relationship with it, the latter simply regard it as a source of fishing only.

-Language, Imagery and Tone in Fisherman
+Language, Imagery, and Tone

 Elizabeth Jennings has composed the poem, in her signature style, that is; quite simple and amazingly lyrical.
 The very first part of the poem has a metaphor, when the poet regards fish as “promises” escaping through weeds.
 Besides, there is also the use of an evocative image, when Elizabeth says “Fill their eyes with water”, which brings to light the patience of the older fishermen who keep sitting solid on the bank of the river just in the hope of catching a fish.
 In all, the poet has tried to shed light on two different themes of the poem.